GLOBAL MARKETS-Stocks jump on virus hopes, oil hit by OPEC+ delay

 EMERGENCY CALLS

-The dollar barely budged against the euro but the pound recovered having dipped 0.4% after British Prime Minister Boris Johnson was admitted to hospital for tests as he was still suffering symptoms of the coronavirus.
+The dollar gained a little ground against the euro, but the pound recovered, having dipped 0.4% overnight after British Prime Minister Boris Johnson was admitted to hospital for tests as he was still suffering symptoms of the coronavirus.

-Yields on safe-haven German government bonds crept higher in fixed income markets too, reflecting the slightly brighter tone in world markets despite some painful data.
+Yields on safe-haven U.S. and German government bonds crept higher in fixed income markets, also reflecting the slightly brighter tone in world markets and despite some painful data.
+GVD/EUR

 Investor morale in the euro zone fell to an all-time low in April and the currency bloc's economy is now in deep recession due to the coronavirus, which is "holding the world economy in a stranglehold", a Sentix survey showed.

-Orders for German-made goods had already dropped 1.4% in February, German data showed.
-British car sales slumped 40% last month and Norweigen Air's traffic plummeted 60%.
+Orders for German-made goods had already dropped 1.4% in February, other data showed.
+France said it was facing its worst slump since World War Two, British car sales plunged 40% last month and Norwegian Air's traffic plummeted 60%.

 "Never before has the assessment of the current situation collapsed so sharply in all regions of the world within one month," Sentix managing director Patrick Hussy said.

-"The situation is ... much worse than in 2009," Hussy said.
+"The situation is ... much worse than in 2009," Hussy said, referring to the global financial crisis.
 "Economic forecasts to date underestimate the shrinking process.
 The recession will go much deeper and longer."

 CRUCIAL TEST

-That sent MSCI's broadest index of Asian shares outside of Japan .MIAPJ0000PUS up 2%, on track for its best performance in more than a week.
+That sent MSCI's broadest index of Asian shares outside of Japan .MIAPJ0000PUS up 2%, for its best performance in more than a week.

 Markets in mainland China were closed for a public holiday.